FlutterFlow/flutterflow-documentation/docs/ff-concepts/localization-accessibility/localization.md

 :::tip

-By default, the LanguageSelector widget does not persist the user's language choice across app sessions.
-To retain the selected language, enable the **Persist Selection** option under language settings.
+By default, the **LanguageSelector** widget does not persist the user's language choice across app sessions.
+To retain the selected language, enable the **Persist Selection** option under Language Settings.

 :::